ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/topic_monitor.md

 ## [Topic Monitor](#topic-monitor)

+{% capture notice_01 %}
+**NOTE**:
-**NOTE**: This instruction was tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
+- This instruction was tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
-{: .notice--info}

-**TIP**: The example is supposed to be running on the remote PC. **Follow the instruction on your Remote PC**.
+- This examples are supposed to be running on the remote PC.
+Follow the instruction on your **Remote PC**.
-{: .notice--info}
+{% endcapture %}
+<div class="notice--info">{{ notice_01 | markdownify }}</div>

-**WARNING**: Make sure to run the [Bringup](#bringup) instruction before performing examples, and be careful when testing the robot on the table as the robot might fall.
+**WARNING**: Make sure to run the [Bringup][bringup] instruction before performing this examples, and be careful when testing the robot on the table as the robot might fall.
 {: .notice--warning}

-The [rqt](http://wiki.ros.org/rqt) is a Qt-based framework for GUI development for ROS.
+In order to check the topics of TurtleBot3, we will use [rqt][rqt] provided by ROS.
+The rqt is a Qt-based framework for GUI development for ROS.
 The rqt is a tool that allows users to easily see the topic status by displaying all the topics in the topic list.
 There are topic names, types, bandwidth, Hz, value in GUI

 **[Remote PC]** Run the rqt.
 ``` bash